raphslalom/ds-vm/readme.md

  * Create a new box from scratch (you are a _box developer_).

-See below for next steps:
+Instructions:

- * Everyone must complete the Pre-requisites
+ 1. Everyone must complete the steps in the **Pre-requisites** section
- * Then go to the readme in the correct directory to find additional instructions depending on your profile.
+ 2. Follow an additional set of instructions for *VM users* or *box developers*,  links are provided in the section **Next steps / further instructions**.

 On Windows, use Git Bash to execute the commands, use any terminal on Mac OS X.